NexSabre/hardware-reservation-tool/README.md

 ### API Endpoints
 Here is a simple list of available points:

+All api endpoints are visible by Swagger at (by default) http://localhost:8080/swagger

 #### GET api/v1/reservations
 Return a list of all available machines for reservation with theirs status (unavailable machines excluded)